-2019 - The District finished updating its Groundwater Quantity Management Area Rules & Regulations and has submitted them to the Nebraska Department of Natural Resources for review.
-The District plans to hold a public hearing on the new rules in late January or early February of 2020 and have Director approval at the February 2020 Board meeting.
+2019 - The District finished updating its Groundwater Quantity Management Area Rules & Regulations and submitted them to the Nebraska Department of Natural Resources for review.
+The District held a public hearing in February of 2020 and it was approved at the Board of Directors meeting where an effective date of March 2020 was set.
 New updates include additional definitions, requiring a detailed irrigation plan be submitted with the total number of irrigated acres, allowing wells pumping between 50 - 150 gpm exempt from the District's Well Permit Ranking Methodology, denying a well permit when the required testhole log has a calculated transmissivity value of less than 10,000 gpd/ft and requiring a 90-day waiting period to reapply for a well permit if a permit has expired, been withdrawn or canceled.
 Other items also revised include transfers, Phase II & III Groundwater Quantity restrictions and delineation of aquifer regions.

 2020 - The District entered into an agreement with the Nebraska Department of Natural Resources and HDR Engineering to develop a Voluntary Integrated Management Plan.
-Stakeholders were selected and two meeting have been held.
+The plan was completed & adopted in 2022.